Dr Sarah Carter

 Podiatrist, biomechanist and researcher

-Podiatrist Dr Sarah Carter is a lecturer and first-year coordinator of the Doctor of Podiatric Medicine Program at The University of Western Australia.
+Podiatrist Dr Sarah Carter is a lecturer in all three years of the Doctor of Podiatric Medicine Program at UWA.
 Dr Carter was part of the inaugural group of students to complete their Bachelor of Podiatric Medicine at UWA in 2009.
 A few years later, Dr Carter moved to Scotland where she completed a Master of Science in Motion Analysis with a thesis titled ‘Analysis of the kinetic and kinematic data in lower limbs during highland dancing’.

 Dr Carter recently completed a joint PhD between UWA’s Podiatric Medicine and Surgery Division and the Western Australian Academy of Performing Arts at Edith Cowan University, entitled ‘Lower leg and foot contributions to turnout in pre-professional female dancers: A clinical and kinematic analysis’.

-Dr Carter regularly presents at conferences, including the 2017 Australasian Podiatry Conference, the 2016 International Association for Dance Medicine and Science Conference in Hong Kong, the 2017 event of the same conference in Houston, United States, and she will present at the 2018 event in Helsinki in October.
+Dr Carter regularly presents at conferences, including the 2019 Australian Society for Performing Arts Healthcare Conference, 2019 and 2017 Australasian Podiatry Conference, the 2018 International Association for Dance Medicine and Science Conference in Helsinki, Finland, the 2017 event of the same name in Houston, United States and the 2016 event in Hong Kong.
+Dr Carter was also the invited guest speaker at the 2018 South Australian Podiatry Conference.

 The UWA Podiatry Clinic